Naye013/Data533-Step3-ContinuousIntergration/README.md

   }
 ```
+Description from the fields within the config.json:

-3.0.  data_type: this property denotes what type of data source file you have.
+- **data_type:** This property denotes what type of data source file you have.

-3.1.  entity_collection: this denotes the sample data collection name present in data file.
+- **entity_collection:** This property denotes the sample data collection name that is present in data file (e.g. Students, Employees, Players, etc.).

-3.2. base_field: the field which can be considered X axis field for visualization.
+- **base_field:** This is the field that can be considered the X-axis for creating the plots in the visualization (e.g. ID, name, key, etc.).

-3.3. computable_fields: the operational fields on which caulations can be computed.
+- **computable_fields:** These are the operational fields on which caulations can be computed.
 As of now, we support only +, -, /, * with 2 variables.

-3.4. path: the data source path.
+- **path:** The data source path.

-4. Import the package in your code and call run method.
+4. Import the package in your code and call the run method.
 The main package name is "main" and initial process starts with method run().
 So you can use below code to run the package.

    `from main import run`

     `run()`

-5. If you haven't filled config, then system prompts to enter the config data.
+5. If you have not filled the configuration file, then system will prompt you to enter the configuration data.

-6. After processing the data, you can choose to see the data or export it.
+6. After processing the data, you can choose to display the analysis of your data or export it.

-7. Sample Data(incase you want for testing):
+7. Sample Data (in case you want for testing):

 ```    {
       "students": [